 5. Is There A Discount On The Cost Of PreCheck?

 You may be able to get the cost of PreCheck covered by your credit card company.
 Some credit card providers, including certain cards from Bank of America, Citi, and Chase, will cover the PreCheck cost.
 Airline and hotel reward credit card providers, like the United MileagePlus card and Marriott Rewards card, will also cover PreCheck costs.
 Depending on your card, you can either apply for free or get reimbursed for the cost.
-Since credit card company offerings vary, always check with your card company before you apply.
+Since credit card company offerings vary, always check with your travel credit card company before you apply.

 6. Can I Use PreCheck For International Travel With A Domestic Airline?